 In January 2020, the FDA granted approval of avapritinib under the brand name AYVAKIT for the treatment of adults with unresectable or metastatic GIST harboring a PDGFRA exon 18 mutation, including PDGFRA D842V mutations.
+In September 2020, the European Commission granted conditional marketing authorization to AYVAKYT as a monotherapy for the treatment of adult patients with unresectable or metastatic GIST harboring the PDGFRA D842V mutation.
 In June 2021, the FDA granted a subsequent approval for AYVAKIT, expanding the labeled indications to include adult patients with advanced SM, including aggressive SM, SM with an associated hematological neoplasm and mast cell leukemia.
+In March 2022, the European Commission expanded the marketing authorization for AYVAKYT to include the treatment of adult patients with ASM, SM-AHN, or MCL, after at least one systemic therapy.

-In September 2020, the FDA granted accelerated approval to pralsetinib under the brand name GAVRETO for the treatment of adult patients with metastatic RET fusion-positive NSCLC as detected by an FDA approved test, and the European Commission granted conditional marketing authorization to avapritinib under the brand name AYVAKYT as a monotherapy for the treatment of adult patients with unresectable or metastatic GIST harboring the PDGFRA D842V mutation.
+In September 2020, the FDA granted accelerated approval to pralsetinib under the brand name GAVRETO for the treatment of adult patients with metastatic RET fusion-positive NSCLC as detected by an FDA approved test.
 In December 2020, the FDA granted a subsequent accelerated approval for GAVRETO, expanding the labeled indications to include adult and pediatric patients 12 years of age and older with advanced or metastatic RET-mutant MTC who require systemic therapy, or with advanced or metastatic RET fusion-positive thyroid cancer who require systemic therapy and who are radioactive iodine-refractory (if radioactive iodine is appropriate).

-For the three and nine months ended September 30, 2021, our revenue consisted of product sales of our drug as well as collaboration revenue under our collaborations with Roche and CStone.
-On July 1, 2021, we transferred certain responsibilities associated with product sales to customers, pricing and distribution matters related to U.S. product sales of GAVRETO to Roche and did not record any net product revenue from product sales of GAVRETO during the three months ended September 30, 2021.
-Products sales of GAVRETO were reflected as part of collaboration loss sharing in the unaudited condensed consolidated financial statements.
-For additional information, see Note 9, Collaboration and License Agreements, to our unaudited consolidated condensed financial statements.
-Collaboration revenue for the three and nine months ended September 30, 2021 includes amounts that were recognized related to milestone payments and amounts due to us for supply of inventory and research and development services, and royalties on drug sales.
+For the three and nine months ended September 30, 2022, our revenue primarily consisted of product sales of AYVAKIT/ AYVAKYT as well as collaboration and license revenue under our collaborations with CStone and Roche and license agreements with Clementia and IDRx.
+We transferred certain responsibilities associated with product sales to customers, pricing and distribution matters related to U.S. product sales of GAVRETO to Roche on July 1, 2021, and have not recorded any net product revenue from product sales of GAVRETO after this date.
+For additional information, see Note 10, Collaboration and License Agreements, to our unaudited condensed consolidated financial statements.
+Collaboration and license revenue for the three and nine months ended September 30, 2022 primarily includes amounts that were recognized related to upfront consideration, milestone payments, amounts due to us for supply of inventory (under our collaboration agreements) and research and development services, and royalties on drug sales.